Tiberghien Economics

 • A standard questionnaire consisting of a list of transfer pricing related questions, a template of this standard questionnaire can be found here; or

-• A tailor-made questionnaire based on information available to the tax authorities as included in the transfer pricing documentation forms (275.LF & 275.MF) and country-by-country reporting already submitted by the taxpayer; yet still combined with large chunks from the standard questionnaire.
+• A tailor-made questionnaire based on information available to the tax authorities as included in the transfer pricing documentation forms (Form 275 LF and Form 275 MF) and country-by-country reporting (Form 275 CBCR/CBC NOT) already submitted by the taxpayer, and also based on information that has been shared by and with the Belgian tax authorities within the context of the (global) exchange of information rules - yet still combined with large chunks from the standard questionnaire.

 In our view, when initiating the collection of the information, taxpayers should firstly keep calm when feeling overwhelmed by the general nature of certain questions and their potential reach.
 Furthermore, taxpayers should bear in mind the following attention points when deciding on the extent and detail provided to the Belgian tax authorities, and act in accordance with what the taxpayer specifically targeted can be knowledgeable of himself: